percwg/perc-wg/double/draft-ietf-perc-double.md

 When using RTX [@RFC4588] with double, the cached payloads MUST be the double-encrypted packets, i.e., the bits that are sent over the wire to the other side.
-When encrypting a retransmission packet, it MUST be encrypted the packet in repair mode (i.e., with only the HBH key).
+When encrypting a retransmission packet, it MUST be encrypted the packet in repair mode (i.e., with only the hop-by-hop key).

 A typical RTX receiver would decrypt the packet, undo the RTX transformation, then process the resulting packet normally by